j-hc/zygisk-detach/README.md

 Hooks libbinder with zygisk

 ### Usage
-* Enable zygisk in magisk **or** [ZygiskNext](https://github.com/Dr-TSNG/ZygiskNext) module if you are using KernelSU
+* Enable zygisk in Magisk **or** [ZygiskNext](https://github.com/Dr-TSNG/ZygiskNext) module if you are using KernelSU
 * Flash zygisk-detach module
 * Reboot
-* Run helper cli in terminal (Termux preferred for pretty output):
+* Run the cli in termux: `su -c detach`
-	`$ detach` or `$ su -c detach`
+	or use [zygisk-detach-app](https://github.com/j-hc/zygisk-detach-app) if you dont wanna use the terminal
 * Select apps you wish to detach.
 Changes are applied immediately, no need to reboot.

 ### Notes
 zygisk-detach reads the generated `detach.bin` in the magisk module folder (`/data/adb/modules/zygisk-detach/detach.bin`) which means to make the usage portable, by putting your cli generated `detach.bin` inside the module zip, you can flash and detach apps without needing to run the cli again (for example between switching roms).
-You can copy your generated `detach.bin` using the cli or from magisk module folder.
+You can get your generated `detach.bin` using the cli or from magisk module folder.

-Or the same way you can put a `detach.txt` with the package names inside the module and it will be serialized into a `detach.bin`.
+Or the same way you can put a `detach.txt` with the package names inside the module zip and it will be serialized into a `detach.bin` when flashing